GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/node/index.md

 **Parameters:**
 - oxd_id: oxd ID from client registration
 - refreshToken: Obtained from the get_tokens_by_code method
-- scope: (Optional) A scope is an indication by the client that it wants to access some resource.
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)
-- port: (Optional) 'oxd port number' for oxd-server type (Required if oxd-server is used)
+- port: (Optional) oxd port number for oxd-server type (Required if oxd-server is used)
-- url: (Optional) 'oxd-https-extension URL' for oxd-https-extension type (Required if oxd-https-extension is used)
+- url: (Optional) oxd-https-extension URL for oxd-https-extension type (Required if oxd-https-extension is used)

 **Request:**